ptomato/talks/jsnation2024/README.md

 Get a Unix timestamp in ms

 <!--
 The easy task is to get the current time as a Unix timestamp in milliseconds.
-This is the #1 top voted question for legacy Date on Stack Overflow, so naturally we'll want to be able to do the same thing in Temporal.
+This is the #1 top voted question for the old JavaScript Date object on Stack Overflow, so naturally we'll want to be able to do the same thing in Temporal.

 First we consider what type we have to use.
 A timestamp represents an exact time without regard to time zones, so we use Instant.
-(In fact, Instant was very nearly named Timestamp.)

 The next thing, maybe a meta-thing, to consider, is do we really want a timestamp in milliseconds or will the Instant object itself work just as well?
 Going forward, as Temporal gets wider adoption, we expect that numerical timestamps are going to be mainly necessary for interoperation, and not so much for JavaScript applications, where Instant will be used.
 But for the sake of this example let's say that we do need a numerical timestamp.